oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 > EDITOR'S NOTE: section heading subject to change

-This section describes JADN usage details that add flexibility or simplify the development of IMs.
+This section describes JADN shortcuts and other usage details that add flexibility or simplify the development of IMs.
 The [[JADN Specification](#jadn-v20)] conformance statement (section 8) separates the definition of JADN into "Core JADN" (sections 3.1, 3.2, 4, and 6) and "JADN Shortcuts" (section&nbsp;3.3).